teehee08/Crop-Recommender-System/README.md

 The reason we utilise these comparisons is because they are the more common metrics used for classificaiton models.

-When we finish comparing the models, we will do a feature importance analysis of the selected model (Random Forest)

 ### 6.8 Create a crop recommendation system

+When we finish comparing the models, we will do a feature importance analysis of the selected model (Random Forest).
+Feature Importance will show us whih features were more essential in prediction, and which are less essential.

+### 6.9 Create a crop recommendation system

-Using the Random Forest Mode, we will create a crop recommendation system with a simple GUI where user can input the Nitrogen, Phosphorus, Potassium, Temperature, Humidity, pH, Rainfall.
+Using the Random Forest Model, we will create a crop recommendation system with a simple GUI (craeted using Tkinter) where user can input the Nitrogen, Phosphorus, Potassium, Temperature, Humidity, pH, Rainfall.
 The crop recommendation system will then recommend a crop best suited to the conditions input.

 ## 7. Future Works that can be done